-PETERBOROUGH CITY COUNCIL

-INTERNAL AUDIT CHARTER
+PETERBOROUGH CITY COUNCIL INTERNAL AUDIT CHARTER

 KEY CONTACTS

-Steve Crabtree Chief Internal Auditor 2 384 557
+Steve Crabtree Chief Internal Auditor

-Louise Cooke Group Auditor 2 384 558
+Louise Cooke Group Auditor

-Julie Taylor Group Auditor 2 384 559
+Julie Taylor Group Auditor

-March 2022
+March 2024

-Next Review: By March 2023
+Next Review: By March 2025

-1. INTRODUCTION
+1.0 INTRODUCTION

-- 1.1 Organisations in the UK public sector have historically been governed by an array of differing internal audit standards.
-The Public Sector Internal Audit Standards (the PSIAS), which took effect from the 1 April 2013 and was revised in 2017, is based on the mandatory elements of the Institute of Internal Auditors (IIA) and International Professional Practices Framework (IPPF).
-It now provides a consolidated approach to promoting further improvement in the professionalism, quality, consistency, transparency and effectiveness of Internal Audit across the whole of the public sector. - 1.2 The PSIAS require that all aspects of Internal Audit operations are acknowledged within an Audit Charter that defines the purpose, mission, authority and responsibilities of the service provision.
+- 1.1 Internal Audit in the UK public sector is governed by the Public Sector Internal Audit Standards (the PSIAS).
+They provide a structured and consistent approach to promoting further improvement in the professionalism, quality, consistency, transparency and effectiveness of Internal Audit across the whole of the public sector. - 1.2 PSIAS was introduced in April 2013 and revised in 2017, and are based on the Institute of Internal Auditors (IIA) Standards and International Professional Practices Framework (IPPF).
+The IIA have drafted new Global Internal Audit Standards in 2024 which come into effect in early 2025.
+Peterborough City Council Internal Audit will comply with the 2017 version of PSIAS during 2024 -25 and will review any actions required to bring it in line with new global standards. - 1.2 The PSIAS require that all aspects of Internal Audit operations are acknowledged within an Audit Charter that defines the purpose, mission, authority and responsibilities of the service provision.
 The Charter therefore establishes the position of the service within Peterborough City Council (PCC); its authority to access records, personnel and physical properties relevant to the performance of engagements; in addition to defining the scope of Internal Audit activities.
 There is also an obligation under the PSIAS for the Charter to be periodically reviewed and presented to the Audit Committee, the Section 151 Officer and senior management.
 This Charter will therefore be revisited annually to confirm its ongoing validity and completeness, and be circulated in accordance with the requirements specified above.